WallarooLabs/wally/book/python/writing-your-own-stateful-application.md

 * State objects
 * State change management

-### Computation
+### StateComputation

-The computation here is fairly straightforward: given a data object and a state object, update the state with the new data, and return some data that tells Wallaroo what to do next.
+The state computation here is fairly straightforward: given a data object and a state object, update the state with the new data, and return some data that tells Wallaroo what to do next.

 ```python
 @wallaroo.state_computation(name='add votes')